 1. Maravia uses a PVC base fabric and encapsulated in polyurethane – an awesome combination.
 They look beautiful and are absolutely bomber but are a bit heavy and tough to roll.
 You’ll rarely ever see a Maravia with a patch.
 Ten year warranty on boats for personal use and five year warranty for commercial boats.
 Maravia rafts are all made in Boise, Idaho.

 2. AIRE has a unique system of an inner bladder and an outer layer made of PVC or urethane.
 They are the fastest draining boats, roll well, and they have great boat designs.
 AIRE boats have a ten year no-fault warranty and stand behind it 100%.
 The factory is located near Boise, Idaho, which is convenient for Idaho and Oregon boaters.

 3. SOTAR works almost exclusively with urethane and specializes in well made custom boats.
 Their factory is in Southern Oregon, which is convenient for Oregon and California boaters.
 Six year warranty.

-4. Wing Inflatables rafts are made from urethane and were the bee's knees back in the day.
-Now they only do boats for the military unless you can order in quantity.
+4. Wing Inflatables rafts are made from urethane and were the bee’s knees back in the day.
+For a while they primarily made boats for the military but have recently began to make whitewater boats.